 But for those trips with all-day magic?
 I need my backpack.
-So when we pack for a big day at one, or more, of the parks, we want to be sure that we have a bag prepared for a long day.
-However, my biggest pet-peeve is carrying something around all day that we never use!
+So when we pack for a day at Disney, we want to be sure that we have a bag prepared for a long day.
+However, my biggest pet peeve is carrying something around all day that we never use!
 The lighter the backpack, the better.
 After years of visiting the parks, I’ve finally narrowed down the items I always bring with me and actually use!
 This list is also a perfect base list for any family visiting the parks.

-Must-Have Items in Your Backpack for Disney World
+Must-Have Items to Pack for a Day at Disney World